-If you are outside the 12-month window and decide you want to go back to work between the ages of 62 and your full retirement age (FRA), your benefits will be subject to an earnings test.
+If you are outside the 12-month window and decide to return to work between 62 and your full retirement age (FRA), your benefits will be subject to an earnings test.

 The 2020 earnings test exempt amount is $18,240 ($48,600 in the year you turn in your FRA).